A Matter of Perspective: Plot

 Meanwhile, the crew of the Enterprise find highly focused pulses of an unknown, intense radiation striking parts of the ship, putting holes through the bulkheads.
 La Forge fears what would happen if this should occur inside the warp reactor.
 The initial assessment is that the only commonality is the timing of these events, which upon further examination they soon trace to be precisely in time with the wave generator on the surface, which had remained operating after the station's destruction.
 Picard comes to realize the truth, and prepares a new simulation on the holodeck.

-With Krag, Manua, Tayna, and Riker all present, Picard demonstrates through a combination of the testimonies that Apgar was more interested in the potential financial success of completing the Krieger wave converter; he would not get this through the Federation, and Picard postulates that he in fact was trying to weaponize the project to make money, thus explaining his hostility towards Riker's presence.
+With Krag, Manua, Tayna and Riker all present, Picard demonstrates through a combination of the testimonies that Apgar was more interested in the potential financial success of completing the Krieger wave converter; he would not get this through the Federation, and Picard postulates that he in fact was trying to weaponize the project to make money, thus explaining his hostility towards Riker's presence.
 Further, Picard suggests that Apgar had successfully built the converter; the holodeck simulation of it, also being fully functional, has been focusing the energy from the generator on the planet, resulting in the damaging radiation experienced on the ship, which La Forge identified as Krieger waves.
 Picard completes his explanation by running the holodeck simulation of the moment of Riker's transport, synchronized with the planetary generator – the holodeck simulation shows that Apgar had aimed the Krieger wave generator at Riker, but when the energy beam struck him, the beam bounced off the transporter field and hit the converter, destroying it and the station.
 Krag agrees with the conclusion that Apgar accidentally killed himself and Riker is exonerated.

 Production

 Guest star Juliana Donald, who played the character Tayna (Apgar's assistant), said in an interview the most difficult part of playing the role of Tayna in "A Matter of Perspective" was how stoic the character was, which meant relating the character's internal emotions more subtly.
-To be selected for the role of Tayna she had to audition many times.
+To be selected for the role of Tayna, she had to audition many times.
 The audition group for cast included the producer, director, and writers.
-Donald had further appearances in the Star Trek franchise, as different characters, in the Deep Space Nine episode "Prophet Motive" (S3E16) and in the video game Star Trek: Borg.
+Donald had further appearances in the Star Trek franchise, as different characters, in the Deep Space Nine episode "Prophet Motive" (S3,E16) and in the video game Star Trek: Borg.

-"A Matter of Perspective" was directed by Clifford John Bole, who also directed 25 other Star Trek: The Next Generation episodes.
+"A Matter of Perspective" was directed by Cliff Bole, who also directed 25 other Star Trek: The Next Generation episodes.

 David Krieger was the science advisor for this episode, and the episode's plot element technology is named after him.

-The director of photography was Marvin Rush, who had come on starting with season 3 of Star Trek: The Next Generation and would serve in that role up to season 5 of the series.
-Previously, a sitcom he had worked on won a Peabody Award in the 1980s, and he went to work on Star Trek up to 2005 including directing one episode of TNG, and he also worked on other shows in the Star Trek franchise in various capacities.
+The director of photography was Marvin Rush, who had come on starting with Season 3 of Star Trek: The Next Generation and would serve in that role up to Season 5 of the series.
+Previously, a sitcom he had worked on won a Peabody Award in the 1980s; he went to work on Star Trek up to 2005, including directing one episode of TNG, and he also worked on other shows in the Star Trek franchise in various capacities.